 Birthplace: Columbus, Georgia

-Colby Rasmus, center fielder for the Tampa Bay Rays, was first drafted by the St. Louis Cardinals in 2005.
+Colby Rasmus, center fielder, was first drafted by the St. Louis Cardinals in 2005.
 He played in the Cardinals' minor league system from 2005 through 2008, finishing with a .277 batting average.

 In 2009, his first year with the Cardinals, Rasmus batted.
 251 with 119 hits and 22 doubles in 147 games.
 The following season was perhaps his best one, with career highs in hits (128), doubles (28), home runs (23), stolen bases (12), and batting average (.276).